-Radiographers do all this... (and much more)
+Radiographers do all of this...

 Computerised tomography